tuxofil/erjik/README.md

     $ make all doc

-On Debian chdir to top of erjik sources tree and run:
+Chdir to top of erjik sources tree and run:

     $ sudo make install

+You need to create special user for erjik because 'make install' does not creates it:

+    $ sudo adduser --system --home /var/log/erjik --shell /bin/sh erjik

+And the last, make sure /var/log/erjik directory is writable by erjik user:

+    $ sudo chown -R erjik:erjik /var/log/erjik

+### Staged installation

+Use DESTDIR environment variable.

+### Uninstallation

 To remove erjik from system type: